 Keyboard Shortcuts: To quickly open the search box on any page, press F3 or CTRL+F. You can close the search box by pressing the ESC key at any time.

-Open Link: New to Firefox 4.0, you can highlight any text which corresponds to a website address, right-click on the highlighted text and select 'Open Link' to immediately launch that address in the current tab.
+Open Link: You can highlight any text which corresponds to a website address, right-click on the highlighted text and select 'Open Link' to immediately launch that address in the current tab.
 If you prefer a separate new tab or window for the link, select 'Open Link in New Tab' or 'Open Link in New Window' as appropriate instead.
-You can try this out by first highlighting all of the following text and then right-clicking on it: http://www.google.com Firefox will check to see if the text has what appears to be a correct URL structure before providing this option in the right-click context menu, but this doesn't guarantee that the address is free from syntax errors such as too many slashes or dots.
+You can try this out by first highlighting all of the following text and then right-clicking on it: https://www.google.com Firefox will check to see if the text has what appears to be a correct URL structure before providing the open link options in the right-click context menu, but this doesn't guarantee that the address is free from syntax errors such as too many slashes or dots.

-Web Search Box: You can use the dedicated Web Search box in the Navigation Bar to speed up searching for information on the Internet.
-Click on the small site icon in the left side of the Web Search box, and select the search engine you wish to use for web searches.
-Google is the default web search engine, but you can use other engines such as Bing, or a site-specific search engine such as Amazon.com or Ebay.com.
+Web Search Box: You can use the dedicated Web Search box in the main Firefox Toolbar to speed up searching for information on the Internet.
+Click on the small site icon on the left side of the Web Search box, and select the search engine you wish to use for web searches.
+Yahoo is the default web search engine in the US, with Google the default everywhere else.
+But you can switch to other engines such as Bing, or a site-specific search engine such as Amazon.com or Ebay.com.
 Enter the phrase(s) you wish to search for in this Search box and press Enter - the results will be displayed in the current tab.
 You can download additional search engine plugins by clicking on the icon in the Web Search box, selecting 'Manage Search Engines' and then clicking the Get more search engines link at the bottom.
 You can also create your own custom search.
 Since all the search engine coding is saved in your \Program Files (x86)\Mozilla Firefox\searchplugins\ directory as .xml files, you can create your own custom .xml search engine files.
 Full instructions are here.

-More than just a location for web addresses, the Address Bar in Firefox is nicknamed the 'Awesome Bar' due to its additional functionality.
+More than just a location for web addresses, the Location Bar in Firefox, also called the Address Bar, is nicknamed the 'Awesome Bar' due to its additional functionality.
 To start with, you can type in any words or phrases, even partial words, and the Awesome Bar will by default display any possible matches from your open tabs, browsing History and Bookmarks in a drop down box.
 The matched words/phrases can be in any part of the URL or page description, or any custom tags you've added to your bookmarks.
 The more letters or words you keep typing into the Awesome Bar, the more refined the search results become.

 When viewing the search results in the Awesome Bar, you will see not only the title of the web page, but also the favicon next to it, which makes site identification easier, and you'll also see the site/page URL beneath the title as well, or 'Switch to tab' if the result relates to a page which is already an open tab in your browsing session.
-You will also see at a glance whether it is already part of your bookmarks: it will have a yellow star next to it if it is - see the Bookmarks section on the next page for more details.
+You will also see at a glance whether it is already part of your bookmarks: it will have a blue star at the right side of the listing if it is - see the Bookmarks section on the next page for more details.

 The Awesome Bar also allows the ability to use custom search filters to refine search results.
 You can use the '*' and '#' characters to respectively restrict search results to bookmarks or tags.
 For example a search on "tweak *" (without quotes) will find any bookmarks you have with the word 'tweak'; a search on "tweak #" (without quotes) will find any items you've specifically tagged with the word 'tweak'.